michalglomsky/Nature.com-article-scraper/README.md

-# web-scraper-hyperskill
+# Nature.com-article-scraper

-"Web Scraper" program from Python Developer course on hyperskill.org, which scrapes and saves the articles from the website.
+"Web Scraper" project from Python Developer course on hyperskill.org, which scrapes and saves the articles from the website.